vigotskij/swiftCache/README.md

 * Volatile performance tests for set, get, remove and get keys functions
 * Persistent parcial tests for both persist and load functions
 * Added basic error handling for persist and load functions

-## TODO
 * PersistentCacheable full test coverage for persist and load functions
 * PersistentCacheable performance tests
+* Make CacheManager Framework accesible from Cocoapods

+## TODO
-* Make CacheManager Framework accesible from Cocoapods/Carthage
+* Make CacheManager Framework accesible from Carthage

 ## References
 This was created inspired by the [work](https://www.swiftbysundell.com/articles/caching-in-swift/) of [John Sundell](https://github.com/JohnSundell).